jyxi7676/STtools/scipts/readme1.md

 # User Manual
 ## Running all steps in STtools
+The user need to use the option --run-all to run all steps and to provide the following input files.
 ### Input
-  The user need to provide the following files in order for STtools to run all the steps sequentially.
+  The user need to provide some of the following files in order for STtools to run all the steps sequentially.
   *   --seq1: Path to 1st-Seq FASTQ.gz file.
 STtools takes in fastq.gz files with specific structure(link here).
 If the barcode/UMI/randomer location is different, please see this link for an example to make it compatible to STtools package.
   *   --fq1 : Path to 2nd-Seq Read 1 FASTQ.gz file.
 If the barcode/UMI/randomer location is different, please see this link for an example to make it compatible to STtools package.
   *   --fq2: Path to 2nd-Seq Read 2 FASTQ.gz file.
 If the barcode/UMI/randomer location is different, please see this link for an example to make it compatible to STtools package.